steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

         https://www.turbosquid.com/Search/3D-Models/free?exclude_branded=1&exclude_editoriallicense=1&include_artist=SMK-National-Gallery-of-Denmark
         https://www.smk.dk/en/article/digitale-casts/

+    A new user does not receive the Default settings

     Initialization
         Where should database initialization be done?
-        Where should StorageManager be assigned?
+        Where should (global) StorageManager be assigned?
         How can a DomainModel have access to DI services?
         DI
+            Initializer (?)
             DbInitializer
             DbFactory: I DbFactory
             ModelReferenceValidator: IModelReferenceValidator
             Query: IQuery
+            SettingsManager: ISettingsManager
+            StorageManager: IStorageManager

         DbInitializer
-            InitializeCamera logic needs to be refactored to handle multiple cameras with the same root name.
             Set control flags in initialization rather than reading the configuration in methods.
             Can DbFactory be a DI parameter?

-        AccountController
-            Change constructor to receive a DI DbFactory.

         DatabaseCollectionFixture
             Can DatabaseCollectionFixture be a DI constructor parameter?